longnbh/maze-escape/README.md

 ## 7. REFERENCES
 ### CODE IMPLEMENTATION
 - Writing code almost on my own, arranging codes and drawing, etc by myself.
 That's why they are not "clean" at all...
-- SDL Wiki (https://wiki.libsdl.org/wiki/index): to know which functions implement the thing I want (load an audio, render an image, halt the music, etc)
+- SDL Wiki (https://wiki.libsdl.org/wiki/index): a documentation I have read thousand of times to know which functions implement the thing I want (load an audio, render an image, halt the music, etc)
-- Learned how to write code in main.cpp from LazyFoo (https://lazyfoo.net/tutorials/SDL/) and some advice from my roomate
+- Learned how to arrange code in main.cpp from LazyFoo (https://lazyfoo.net/tutorials/SDL/) (and some little advice from my roomate)
 - Assistance of fixing some bugs from AI-powered tools such as ChatGPT.
 Assistance of some techniques from our beloved mentor - Mr. Phan Anh Tu :3
 ### SOUNDS
 - https://pixabay.com/